AkanniA1/robotics-core-workshop-akannia1/source/index.rst

 At the end of the workshop, you'll have:
 -----------------

+**A Certificate of Training certified by:**

+- Aurora Robotics, Nigeria 🇳🇬
+- Volts Technologies, Kuwait 🇰🇼
+- Regalia Marine, Nigeria 🇳🇬

 1. **Strong Theoretical Foundations**
    Understand the mathematics and principles behind robotics, not just how to use tools, but how to innovate.